gaehlerm/SoftwareEngineering/README.md

     )
 ```

-Apparently, you can select the `api_key` inside the `main` function and pass it on as a function argument.
-Like this you can easily replace it with a fake one.
+Apparently, you can choose the `api_key` within the `main` function and then pass it as a function argument.
+This way, you can easily replace it with a counterfeit.
 This is very useful for testing.

-Using DI is generally a very recommended practice and should always be used when dealing with IO, time, random numbers, etc. For the very simple reason that you can very easily replace the code that you inject with something else.
+Using DI is generally a highly recommended practice and should always be employed when dealing with IO, time, random numbers, etc. This is because you can easily replace the injected code with something else.

-The only drawback of DI is that this object has to be passed through the whole stack down to the point where the api key is actually used.
+The only drawback of DI is that the object has to be passed through the entire stack until it reaches the point where the API key is actually used.
 This leads to functions containing many arguments.
 But what would the alternatives be?
 1. Do not pass any additional argument through the stack.
 This would prevent you from testing the code.
-2. Pass a string or an integer through the whole stack and make a selection based on its value as done with the `"production"` value in the second example.
+2. Pass a string or an integer through the entire stack and make a selection based on its value, similar to how it is done with the `"production"` value in the second example.
 This wouldn't be any better than passing the `ApiClient` object.
 Rather the opposite.
-It is better to pass a high level object than passing a string depending on which you'll make a selection.
+It is better to pass a high-level object than passing a string, as this allows for making a selection based on it.

-It turns out that if you have to make a selection, for example because you want to change some value for testing, using DI is the best option.
-Delaying the decision would require you to pass around the string instead, which is bad practice.
-Switch case selections should always be resolved as soon as possible.
+When you need to make a selection, such as when you want to change a value for testing purposes, using DI is the optimal choice.
+Delaying the decision would require you to pass around the string instead, which is considered bad practice.
+Switch case selections should always be resolved promptly.
 And DI allows you to do exactly that.

 DI is very similar to the strategy design pattern.
-The main difference being what you want to achieve.
-DI is mostly used for testing, meanwhile the strategy pattern is generally used to allow the user to make a selection at run time.
+The main difference lies in what you want to achieve.
+DI is primarily used for testing, while the strategy pattern is generally employed to enable the user to make a selection at runtime.

-As a downside for DI one has to mention that it makes the code harder to understand.
-You have to look through many functions to understand what's going on.
-For this reason it is recommended to use DI sparingly.
+One downside of DI is that it makes the code harder to understand.
+To understand what's going on, you have to look through many functions.
+For this reason, it is recommended to use DI sparingly.
 It should be mostly used for the reasons mentioned above: IO, time, random numbers, etc.

 ## Summary

-Now don’t worry if you haven’t understood everything.
-I just explained very briefly dependency injection, faking, mocking etc., which are all fairly advanced topics.
-I just hope you got some of the basic ideas I tried to explain here.
-They can be useful and the ideas behind them are very important.
-Especially TDD and DI were really important topics in this chapter.
-If you want to have an in depth look at some of the things we discussed here, I recommend looking at these two topics.
-There is plenty of literature out there going into much more detail than I did here.
+Don't worry if you haven't understood everything.
+I just briefly explained dependency injection, faking, mocking, etc., which are all fairly advanced topics.
+I hope you have grasped some of the fundamental ideas I attempted to explain here.
+They can be useful, and the ideas behind them are very important.
+Especially TDD and DI were crucial topics in this chapter.
+If you want to have an in-depth look at some of the things we discussed here, I recommend exploring these two topics.
+There is plenty of literature available that delves into much more detail than I have provided here.

 As always, many books only focus on OO programming.
 They only explain dependency injection for classes.
 However, having classes is not a strict requirement for dependency injection or the strategy pattern.
-You can also pass different function objects as function arguments in those programming languages supporting function pointers or duck typing.
-This has the advantage that you don’t have to deal with base classes and so on.
-It’s just not used that often because usually you want to inject complicated objects and function pointers can only be used for simple objects.
-Though generally I would recommend using dependency injection with class object instead of injecting function objects.
-Simply because it can be used in all major programming languages the same way and you don’t have to learn anything new.
+In programming languages that support function pointers or duck typing, you can also pass different function objects as function arguments.
+This has the advantage that you don't have to deal with base classes and so on.
+Function pointers are not commonly used because they can only be utilized for simple objects, whereas complex objects are typically injected.
+While I generally recommend using dependency injection with class objects instead of injecting function objects.
+Simply because it can be used in all major programming languages in the same way, and you don't have to learn anything new.

-So far for the technical implementation and the introduction to mocking and faking.
-But the real problem is only to come once again.
+So far, we have covered the technical implementation and introduced mocking and faking.
+But the real problem is yet to come.
 The question is how and what to test.
-Apparently, it’s no solution to write a complete database simulation every time it is needed.
-This is not only a hell lot of work.
-It also makes the code rigid.
+Apparently, it is not a viable solution to create a full database simulation every time it is required.
+This is not only a hell of a lot of work.
+It also makes the code inflexible.

 ## Copilot

-Copilot knows about dependency injection as well as seen in the Copilot example in the chapter on functions [chapter functions].
-The difficult part is rather how to make Copilot use DI.
-Though when implementing a normal reader as well as a function and defining the `reader_type`, Copilot understands that it should use Dependency Injection in the last line of the code here.
-I once again had to write only very little code to make Copilot understand what I want to do.
-I had to define the `class` lines as well as the `reader_type = "mock"` line and copilot did the rest.
+Copilot is knowledgeable about dependency injection, as demonstrated in the Copilot example in the chapter on functions [chapter functions].
+The difficult part is figuring out how to make Copilot utilize DI.
+When implementing a regular reader and a function, and defining the `reader_type`, Copilot recognizes that Dependency Injection should be used in the final line of the code here.
+I once again had to write very little code to make Copilot understand my intentions.
+I had to define the `class` lines as well as the `reader_type = "mock"` line, and Copilot did the rest.

 ```py
 class CSVReader: